apache/maven-site/content/markdown/repositories/artifacts.md

 derives it from the type.

 Note: In this case, the first way is somewhat "explicit", and is recommended.
-Not so for the cases when type handler carries important extra information (such as custom packaging), where using `type` is more appropriate.
+When the type handler carries important extra information such as custom packaging, using `type` is more appropriate.
 Simply put, in this example the type "test-jar" is like an alias for ordinary JARs with the "tests" classifier.